DFE-Digital/login.dfe.public-api/README.md

-# DfE Login Public Api
+# DfE Login Public API
 [![Build Status](https://travis-ci.org/DFE-Digital/login.dfe.public-api.svg?branch=master)](https://travis-ci.org/DFE-Digital/login.dfe.public-api)
 [![tested with jest](https://img.shields.io/badge/tested_with-jest-99424f.svg)](https://github.com/facebook/jest) [![jest](https://jestjs.io/img/jest-badge.svg)](https://github.com/facebook/jest)

 API for external consumers to interact with DfE login

-## You need to authenticate with these APIs!
+## You need to authenticate with these APIs

 To use any of the APIs below you will need to provide a Bearer token in the header of the request, this bearer token is simply a JWT (see https://jwt.io) with a simple payload which is signed using a secret that only DfE Sign-in and you know.